de-ravendell/read/read.md

 For experienced wizards, such spells were child’s play, but for beginners like us, they were a nightmare.
 Though Flitwick spent half the lesson raving about Walker’s final strike, even the quickest among us took a week to produce a barely passable Stupefy.

-I prefered studying the Hufflepuff witch’s charms than spending each lesson trying to knock my partner out, however, since I didn’t really have one.
+I preferred studying the Hufflepuff witch’s charms than spending each lesson trying to knock my partner out, however, since I didn’t really have one.

 Without proper guidance, the workload doubled.